suchan5/Project-2/README.md

 - To give the texts a better visibility over the background images, I have added a translucent white box so that the texts are more readable despite the use of colourful background.
 - Images are not pixelated and uniform in size on different media sizes.
 - There is a contrast between contents and background images.
-- For fonts, dark gray and white were chosen as two main colours in order to give consistency in design effect (coloful texts are used only for the error messages and appear upon click or submit).
+- For fonts, dark gray and white were chosen as two main colours in order to give consistency in design effect (coloful texts are used only when the error messages appear upon clicking or submitting).

 ## Features added for improved UX
 #### Navbar :